Inglehart–Welzel cultural map of the world: Reception

-The cultural map has generally been well-received, and it is often cited or referred to.
-In 2009 Arno Tausch described it as "one of the most famous pieces of Inglehart's research tradition".
-Likewise, a number of scholars have referred to it as famous (Niels-Christian Fritsche in 2009, Elisabeth Staksrud in 2016, Manfred Buchroithner in 2020, Luigi Curini and Robert Franzese, likewise in 2020).
+The cultural map has generally been well-received; a number of scholars have referred to it as famous (Niels-Christian Fritsche in 2009, Elisabeth Staksrud in 2016, Manfred Buchroithner in 2020, Luigi Curini and Robert Franzese, likewise in 2020).

 Despite its popularity, several scholars have questioned whether the two dimensions represent adequate and useful measures of cultural differences.
 In 2007, Majima and Savage have questioned which measures of culture are most adequate and whether the measured change over time is real, and Bomhoff and Gu in 2012 have argued that East Asian attitudes and values are not adequately reflected.

 In 2010 calculations by Beugelsdijk and Welzel suggested that the split into two factors or dimensions is only weakly justified by the data, and that a single-factor solution might be appropriate.
 In 2013 Welzel has suggested that the two dimensions may be combined under a common framework of human empowerment.
 Similarly, Inglehart in 2018 finds that a single factor combining cultural values reflects modernization quite well.

 According to Agner Fog's 2020 research, a meta-analysis of studies of cultural differences finds that many other studies of cultural differences have resulted in similar factors, but rotated differently.
 The common practice of factor rotation has obscured the similarity between different studies with different orientations of the axes on the cultural maps.
 The unrotated solution has the strongest factor or dimension corresponding to a line from the lower left to the upper right of Inglehart and Welzel's map, combining the two dimensions.
 This combined dimension may be interpreted as development or modernization.
 It combines a lot of economic, technological, institutional, and psychological variables that happen to be strongly correlated with each other.
 An unrotated second factor or dimension corresponds to a vertical line on Inglehart and Welzel's map, reflecting the special cultural values of East Asian cultures.

 In 2020 Fred Dervin, Robyn Moloney and Ashley Simpson criticized the map for "cultural essentialism and potential racism" due to generalizations and simplifications which stigmatize developing countries and label them as being inferior to predominantly White, European, Christian countries.